 - A “10 out of 10” rating on Avvo (attorney Joe Suhre).

-If you are ready to learn more about how we can help defend you against an accusation of robbery crimes, call today at (513) 333-0014.
+If you are ready to learn more about how we can help defend you against an accusation of robbery crimes, Visit our law office in Cincinnati.
 We welcome the opportunity to assist you during this challenging time.